The official blog of the Lung Institute.

 Protecting the Air Around You

 Changing your habits and protecting the air around you can make a huge difference in your ability to breathe.
 If you suffer from a chronic lung disease, better indoor air quality could be the start of your journey to breathing easier.
-To continue on your path to a better quality of life, stem cell therapy may be able to help.
+To continue on your path to a better quality of life, cellular therapy may be able to help.
 For more information, contact the Lung Institute at (800) 729-3065.